apache/spark/docs/sql-programming-guide.md

   <tr>
     <td><code>queryTimeout</code></td>
     <td>
       The number of seconds the driver will wait for a Statement object to execute to the given number of seconds.
 Zero means there is no limit.
+In the write path, this option depends on how JDBC drivers implement the API `setQueryTimeout`, e.g., the h2 JDBC driver checks the timeout of each query instead of an entire JDBC batch.
     </td>
   </tr>